CSCOPE: Innovative Curriculum or Threat to America’s Youth?

 What is CSCOPE?

-According to the website, CSCOPE is “a comprehensive online curriculum management system.”
+The website states CSCOPE is “a comprehensive online curriculum management system.”
 It was developed by the Texas Education Service Center Curriculum Collaborative (TESCCC).
-TESCCC is comprised of all 20 education service centers in the state, which oversee a particular region of the state.
+TESCCC comprises all 20 education service centers in the state, which oversee a particular region of the state.
 The curriculum framework is designed to align with the standards for all academic areas in accordance with the Texas Essential Knowledge and Skills (TEKS).

-CSCOPE was first implemented into Texas classrooms during the 2006-2007 school year.
-At that time, there were 182 active districts using the CSCOPE system.
+CSCOPE was first implemented in Texas classrooms during the 2006-2007 school year.
+At that time, 182 active districts were using the CSCOPE system.
 As of last fall, 875 school districts are using CSCOPE in their classrooms.
 The extensive use of the system throughout the state has also resulted in additional scrutiny from Texas parents, educators and lawmakers, as well as interested parties across the country.

 No school district in Texas is required to use CSCOPE.
 However, many have chosen the system to remain on track in meeting the state-mandated standards of TEKS.
 The program provides a timeline and framework for ensuring all standards are met in a consecutive, consistent manner throughout all participating school districts.
 The advantage to more districts utilizing CSCOPE is that when a student moves from one Texas district to another, there is less likelihood that the student will miss out on any important concepts in the classroom.